Singapore’s Covid-19 Vaccination System

-I designed a web system for patients to conveniently book vaccine appointments at their nearest clinics, and an admin interface for healthcare staff to manage patients and record vaccinations.
+I led the design of a web platform for patients to book vaccine appointments, and an admin interface for healthcare staff to maintain a consistent population record nationwide.

 Weekends, public holidays, overnighters.
 Tight cross-functional collaboration, and ruthless prioritisation.
 We pushed features that were absolutely critical, then continuously refined it over 6 months.